SoftwareQuTech/CQC-C/README.md

 To build and test the library, proceed as follows:
 - `make` - compile the library and tests
-- `run_test.sh` - spin up the SimulaQron nodes and run the tests
+- `test/run_test.sh` - spin up the SimulaQron nodes and run the tests

-You should first run `./run_test.sh` in order to verify the install.
+You should first run `test/run_test.sh` in order to verify the install.
 This will check the gates using tomography.
 This requires a small amount of time, so be patient :-)